Beresheet: NASA contribution

-Crash-landing
+Crash landing

 On 11 April 2019, the lander crash-landed on the lunar surface.
 An Inertial Measurement Unit (IMU2) gyroscope failed during the braking procedure on approach to the landing site, and the ground control crew was unable to reset the individual component due to a sudden loss of communications with the control network.
 By the time communications were restored, the craft's main engine had already been inactive for an extended period.
 The engine was brought back online following a system-wide reset; however, the craft had already lost too much altitude to slow its descent sufficiently.
-The final telemetry reading indicated that at an altitude of 150 m the craft was still traveling over 500 km/h, resulting in a total loss on impact with the lunar surface.
+The final telemetry reading indicated that at an altitude of 150 m the craft was still traveling at over 500 km/h, resulting in a total loss on impact with the lunar surface.
 Prior to impact, the probe had been able to take two last photographs: a view of itself against the Moon, and a closer shot of the Moon's surface.